Climbing course or winter mountaineering course? Trad climbing or sport climbing?

 Experience needed: This is a more advanced level course.
 Some experience of outdoor climbing, the ability to lead and belay on bolted climbing routes is very useful if not essential.

 Customer feedback: “Thanks so much for a really great week in Poland.
 I was looking to develop my confidence in outdoors, and with trad climbing in particular, and that was exactly what I got.
 I’ve noticed a real improvement in my climbing since I’ve returned home.
 Great value and great people too.
 Thank you!”
 Adam Weymouth.

-Level 3 – Mountain multi-pitch climbing course available for climbing private lesson and tuition.
+Mountain multi-pitch climbing course available for private guiding and tuition.

 Level 1&2 – Summer and winter walking.
 It’s advised on the beginning to get mountain fit doing lots of easy trekking and scrambling.

 This is the type of advanced trekking in which mountaineers climb or scramble easy grade mountain terrain in winter condition, using crampons and ice axe and occasionally rope.
 They need to have a very good level of navigation skills and avalanche awareness as terrain usually is challenging.
 If there is a glacier they need a special set of skills to move safely on this terrain.